 A further research interest of mine concerns the justification of parliamentary immunity.
 I argue that the benefits of protecting elected representatives from prosecution outweigh the costs.
 In another research project I develop an account of education that is based on the capabilities approach pioneered by Amartya Sen and Martha Nussbaum.
 In the coming months I will be returning to my research on the apparent incompatibility between automatic unconscious behavior and moral responsibility.

-My work has been published in a number of journals, including World Politics, International Studies Quarterly, Social Science & Medicine, Public Choice, Social Indicators Research, Human Rights Quarterly, Law and Philosophy, Journal of Value Inquiry, Politics, Philosophy & Economics, and the Journal of Political Philosophy.
+My work has been published in a number of journals, including The Lancet, World Politics, International Studies Quarterly, Social Science & Medicine, Public Choice, Social Indicators Research, Human Rights Quarterly, Law and Philosophy, Journal of Value Inquiry, Politics, Philosophy & Economics, and the Journal of Political Philosophy.